Neutrino-Induced Polarization Rotation in Active Galactic Nuclei Plasmas: Birefringence from Asymmetric Neutrinos in Plasma

-where the constant factor $C_\phi\propto G_F \, \alpha$, comes from a loop calculation within the statistical quantum field theory of a chosen approximation scheme.
+where the constant factor $C_\phi\propto G_F \, \alpha$, with $G_F$ being the Fermi constant and $\alpha$ the fine-structure constant.
+Note that $C_\phi$ comes from a loop calculation within the statistical quantum field theory of a chosen approximation scheme.
 The simplest approach, introduced in \cite{Mohanty:1997mr}, implements the effect of a plasma solely in the form of its refractivity, by replacing $k^2\rightarrow\omega_p^2$ in the one-loop vacuum expression, obtaining

 In this work we use the improved estimate \cite{Dvornikov:2020olb} relying on two-loop implementation of the electron medium effect, leading to $\sim10^3$ enhancement,

 For the case of two independent background media, neutrinos and plasma, we have~\cite{Petropavlova:2022spq}